suffolklibraries/lgc/content/collections/events/participate-kesgrave-19-11.md

     content:
       -
         type: text
-        text: 'The venue has free car parking.
-Plan your route using the ' -
+        text: 'The venue has free car parking. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Plan your journey using the '
+      -
         type: text
         marks: